Luthaf/rascaline/docs/src/explanations/concepts.rst

 .. _core-concepts:

-Core concepts of rascaline
+Core concepts of featomic
 ==========================

-Rascaline is a library computing representations of atomic systems for machine learning applications.
+Featomic is a library computing representations of atomic systems for machine learning applications.
 These representations encode fundamental symmetries of the systems to ensure that the machine learning algorithm is as efficient as possible.
 Examples of representations include the `Smooth Overlap of Atomic Positions <SOAP_>`_ (SOAP), `Behler-Parrinello symmetry functions <BPSF_>`_, `Coulomb matrices`_, and many others.
 This documentation does not describe each method in details, delegating instead to many other good resources on the subject.
-This section in particular explains the three core objects rascaline is built upon: systems, calculators and descriptors.
+This section in particular explains the three core objects featomic is built upon: systems, calculators and descriptors.

 .. figure:: ../../static/images/core-concepts.*

-    Schematic representations of the three core concepts in rascaline: systems, calculators and descriptors.
+    Schematic representations of the three core concepts in featomic: systems, calculators and descriptors.
 The core operation provided by this library to compute the representation (associated with a given calculator) of one or multiple systems, getting the corresponding data in a descriptor.